-The ABC islands -- Aruba, Bonaire and Curaçao -- are close to South America and are on the fringe or outside of what’s considered the hurricane belt.
+The ABC islands – Aruba, Bonaire and Curaçao – are close to South America and are on the fringe or outside of what’s considered the hurricane belt.

 Aruba has a dry climate and gentle surf.
 Bonaire is acclaimed for its snorkeling and diving.
 And Curaçao has a laid-back atmosphere and flavorful cuisine.
 All were colonized by the Dutch.

 Once owned by Catherine the Great, Tsaritsyno Park has superb colors.
-Kolomenskoye, a 390-hectare estate on the banks of the Moskva River, is another photogenic spot.

 Kolomenskoye, Andropova Ave, 39, Moskva, Russia, 115487; +7 499 782-89-17

-India: Diwali Festival of Light
+8. Diwali Festival of Light (India)

-Malawi: Lake of Stars music festival
+9. Lake of Stars music festival (Malawi)